 - A reflection of wisdom, dignity, independence, creativity, mystery, and magic.

 Okay, so a little cherry-picking here with respect to color significance and what I want this color to mean for my company.
-The collaborative spirit of blue and red – stability and energy – is 100% on point with what I want Cast Iron Content to represent to clients, but maybe more importantly, it’s the environment I want to create and nurture for anyone sharing their talents beneath the new Cast Iron Content logo.
+The collaborative spirit of blue and red – stability and energy – is 100% on point with what I want Waypoint Writing to represent to clients, but maybe more importantly, it’s the environment I want to create and nurture for anyone sharing their talents beneath the new Waypoint Writing logo.
 This is a stable professional space energized by creative spirit and ambition.

 Ambition – as listed in the second bullet point.
 While it’s the final descriptor in that first list, I would have put it first.
 The rest?
 Power, nobility, luxury?
 I’ll pass on those traditional connotations, but will say that I believe this team is powerful in its noble intent to deliver a level of attention and devotion to content creation that some clients might consider a luxury.